 Kidney cancer begins in the kidneys — two large, bean-shaped organs—one located to the left, and the other to the right of the backbone.
 Kidney cancer includes: clear cell renal cell carcinoma, papillary renal cell carcinoma, sarcomatoid renal cell carcinoma, transitional cell carcinoma of the renal pelvis and Wilms tumor, which is more common in children.
 Men between the ages of 50 and 70 have a slightly higher risk of developing kidney cancer.
 Three to five percent of all adult cancers in the United States arise from the kidney.

 It is important that you choose an experienced medical team to treat your kidney cancer.
-Leading the way, with advanced training and years of practice are our urologic surgeons, who perform all of the surgery for urologic cancers at Dana-Farber/Brigham and Women’s Cancer Center.
+Leading the way, with advanced training and years of practice are our urologic surgeons, who perform all of the surgery for urologic cancers at Dana-Farber Brigham Cancer Center.
 In their role as surgical oncologists, they collaborate with a group of internationally renowned experts, creating an individualized care plan — just for you.

 Factors that contribute to an increased risk for developing kidney cancer include: